JorgeMartinezPizarro/smb/README.md

 ## 🖥️ Requirements

+- 8GB VRAM + 8GB RAM for GPU or 16GB RAM for CPU.
-- Docker
+- Docker.
-- GNU Make
+- GNU Make.
-- Nvidia container toolkit (optional for GPU usage)
+- Nvidia container toolkit (optional for GPU usage).

 **NOTE**: To run `SMB` on windows, you need WSL additionally.